 The Dominican Republic has Bilateral Investment Treaties (BIT) in force with Chile, Finland, France, Italy, Republic of Korea, Morocco, Netherlands, Panama, Spain, and Switzerland.
-The Dominican Republic has signed BITs with Argentina, Cuba, and Haiti; however, these agreements are not in force.
+It has also signed BITs with Argentina, Cuba, and Haiti, but these agreements are not in force.
 The United States and the Dominican Republic are both parties to the CAFTA-DR free trade agreement, which entered into force in 2007 and contains an investment chapter.
-According to the Dominican Ministry of Industry and Commerce, other free trade agreements currently in force include: the Economic Partnership Agreement (EPA) between the European Union and CARIFORUM (an organization of Caribbean nations, including the Dominican Republic); a trade agreement between the Dominican Republic and the Central American countries of Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua; a free trade agreement with CARICOM (the Caribbean Community); and a trade agreement with Panama.
+According to the Dominican Ministry of Industry and Commerce, other free trade agreements currently in force include a preferential trade agreement with Panama, a trade agreement between the Dominican Republic and the Central American countries of Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua, a free trade agreement with CARICOM (the Caribbean Community), and the Economic Partnership Agreement (EPA) between the European Union and CARIFORUM (an organization of Caribbean nations, including the Dominican Republic).
+An economic association agreement between CARIFORUM and the United Kingdom was signed in 2019 but is not yet in force.

 The national government manages all regulatory processes.
 Information about regulations is often scattered among various ministry and agency websites and is sometimes only available through direct communication with officials.
 It is advisable for U.S. investors to consult with local attorneys or advisors to assist with locating comprehensive regulatory information.

-On the 2019 Global Innovations Index, the Dominican Republic’s overall rank remained flat (87) compared to 2018.
-In sub-sections of the report, the Dominican Republic ranks 98 out of 129 for regulatory environment and 74 out of 129 for regulatory quality.
-The World Economic Forum 2019 Global Competitiveness Report ranked the Dominican Republic 87 out of 141 countries with respect to the efficiency of the legal framework in challenging regulations, and 108 out of 141 regarding burden of government regulations.
+On the 2020 Global Innovations Index, the Dominican Republic’s overall rank was 90 out of 131 nations analyzed.
+In sub-sections of the report, the Dominican Republic ranks 101 out of 131 for regulatory environment and 78 out of 131 for regulatory quality.
+In the same year, the World Bank’s “Doing Business” report ranked the Dominican Republic 133 out of 190 economies with respect to enforcing contracts, 124 out of 190 for resolving insolvency, and 74 out of 190 regarding registering property.

 The World Bank Global Indicators of Regulatory Governance report states that Dominican ministries and regulatory agencies do not publish lists of anticipated regulatory changes or proposals intended for adoption within a specific timeframe.
-Law 200-04 requires regulatory agencies to give notice of proposed regulations in public consultations and mandates publication of the full text of draft regulations on a unified website: http://www.consultoria.gov.do/.
-Foreign investors, however, claim that these requirements are not always met in practice and many businesses note that the scope of the website content is not always adequate for investors or interested parties as not all relevant Dominican agencies provide content, and those that do often do not keep the content up to date.
-U.S. businesses reported that some laws went into effect before agencies issued implementing regulations to guide the businesses on how to comply with requirements.
+Law No. 200-04 requires regulatory agencies to give notice of proposed regulations in public consultations and mandates publication of the full text of draft regulations on a unified website: https://saip.gob.do/ .
+Foreign investors, however, note that these requirements are not always met in practice and many businesses point out that the scope of the website content is not always adequate for investors or interested parties as not all relevant Dominican agencies provide content, and those that do often do not keep the content up to date.
+U.S. businesses also reported years’ long delays in the enactment of regulations supporting new legislation, even when the common legal waiting period is six months.

 The process of public consultation is not uniform across government.
 Some ministries and regulatory agencies solicit comments on proposed legislation from the public; however, public outreach is generally limited and depends on the responsible ministry or agency.
-For example, businesses report that some ministries sometimes upload proposed regulations to their websites or post them in national newspapers, while others may form working groups with key public and private sector stakeholders participating in the drafting of proposed regulations.
+For example, businesses report that some ministries upload proposed regulations to their websites or post them in national newspapers, while others may form working groups with key public and private sector stakeholders participating in the drafting of proposed regulations.
 Often the criteria used by the government to select participants in these informal exchanges are unclear, which at a minimum creates the appearance of favoritism and that undue influence is being offered to a handpicked (and often politically-connected) group of firms and investors.
 Public comments received by the government are generally not publicly accessible.
 Some ministries and agencies prepare consolidated reports on the results of a consultation for direct distribution to interested stakeholders.
 Ministries and agencies do not conduct impact assessments of regulations or ex post reviews.
 Affected parties cannot request reconsideration or appeal of adopted regulations.

-The Dominican Institute of Certified Public Accountants (ICPARD) is the country’s legally recognized professional accounting organization and has authority to establish accounting standards in accordance with Law 479-08, which also declares (as amended by Law 31-11) financial statements should be prepared in accordance with generally accepted accounting standards nationally and internationally.
+The Dominican Institute of Certified Public Accountants (ICPARD) is the country’s legally recognized professional accounting organization and has authority to establish accounting standards in accordance with Law No. 479-08, which also declares that (as amended by Law No. 311-14) financial statements should be prepared in accordance with generally accepted accounting standards nationally and internationally.
 The ICPARD and the country’s Securities Superintendency require the use of International Financial Reporting Standards (IFRS) and IFRS for small and medium-sized entities (SMEs).

-In addition to the public debt addressed by the Office of Public Credit, the Central Bank maintains on its balance sheet nearly USD $12 billion in “quasi-fiscal” debt.
-When consolidated with central government debt, the debt-to-GDP ratio is near 53 percent, and the debt service ratio is near 30 percent.
+In addition to the public debt addressed by the Office of Public Credit, the Central Bank maintains on its balance sheet nearly $10 billion in “quasi-fiscal” debt.
+When consolidated with central government debt, the debt-to-GDP ratio is over 60 percent, and the debt service ratio is over 30 percent.

 International Regulatory Considerations

-Since 1995, the Dominican Republic was involved in 17 dispute settlement cases with the WTO: one as complainant, seven as respondent, and nine as a third party.
+As of the end of 2020, the Dominican Republic was involved in 17 dispute settlement cases with the WTO: one as complainant, seven as respondent, and nine as a third party.
 In recent years, the Dominican Republic has frequently changed technical requirements (e.g., for steel rebar imports and sanitary registrations, among others) and has failed to provide proper notification under the WTO TBT agreement and CAFTA-DR.

 Legal System and Judicial Independence

 The judicial branch is an independent branch of the Dominican government.
 According to Article 69 of the Constitution, all persons, including foreigners, have the right to appear in court.
 The basic concepts of the Dominican legal system and the forms of legal reasoning derive from French law.
 The five basic French Codes (Civil, Civil Procedure, Commerce, Penal, and Criminal Procedure) were translated into Spanish and passed as legislation in 1884.
 Some of these codes have since been amended and parts have been replaced, including the total derogation of the Code of Criminal Procedure in 2002.
 Subsequent Dominican laws are not of French origin.

-The World Economic Forum 2019 Global Competitiveness report ranked the Dominican Republic 123 out of 141 countries in judicial independence and 87 of 141 in the efficiency of the legal framework in settling disputes.
-On the 2018 Global Innovations Index, the Dominican Republic ranked 91 out of 129 countries for rule of law.
+In year 2020, the World Bank’s “Doing Business” report gave the Dominican Republic a score of 6.5 out of 18 in the quality of its judicial processes.
+In the 2020 Global Innovations Index, the Dominican Republic ranked 86 out of 131 countries for rule of law.

 There is a Commercial Code and a wide variety of laws governing business formation and activity.
 The main laws governing commercial disputes are the Commercial Code; Law No. 479-08, the Commercial Societies Law; Law No. 3-02, concerning Business Registration; Commercial Arbitration Law No. 489-08; Law No. 141-15 concerning Restructuring and Liquidation of Business Entities; and Law No. 126-02, concerning e-Commerce and Digital Documents and Signatures.

 While the law provides for an independent judiciary, businesses and other external groups have noted that in practice, the government does not respect judicial independence or impartiality, and improper influence on judicial decisions is widespread.
 Several large U.S. firms cite the improper and disruptive use of lower court injunctions as a way for local distributors to obtain more beneficial settlements at the end of contract periods.
-In order to engage effectively in the Dominican market, many U.S. companies seek local partners that are well-connected and understand the local business environment.
+To engage effectively in the Dominican market, many U.S. companies seek local partners that are well-connected and understand the local business environment.

 Laws and Regulations on Foreign Direct Investment

 The legal framework supports foreign investment.
 Article 221 of the Constitution declares that foreign investment shall receive the same treatment as domestic investment.
-Foreign Investment Law (No. 16-95) states that unlimited foreign investment is permitted in all sectors, with a few exceptions.
+Foreign Investment Law No. 16-95 states that unlimited foreign investment is permitted in all sectors, with a few exceptions.
 According to the law, foreign investment is not allowed in the following categories: a) disposal and remains of toxic, dangerous, or radioactive garbage not produced in the country; b) activities affecting the public health and the environmental equilibrium of the country, pursuant to the norms that apply in this regard; and c) production of materials and equipment directly linked to national defense and security, except for an express authorization from the Chief Executive.

-The Export and Investment Center of the Dominican Republic (CEI-RD) aims to be the one-stop-shop for investment information, registration, and investor after-care services.
-CEI-RD maintains a user-friendly website for guidance on the government’s priority sectors for inward investment and on the range of investment incentives (http://cei-rd.gob.do/).
+The Export and Investment Center of the Dominican Republic (ProDominicana, formally known as CEI-RD) aims to be the one-stop shop for investment information, registration, and investor after-care services.
+ProDominicana maintains a user-friendly website for guidance on the government’s priority sectors for inward investment and on the range of investment incentives ( https://prodominicana.gob.do ).